sbragagnolo/bc-tutorial-2018/beginners1.md

 The first line `pragma solidity^0.4.24;` indicates which version of Solidity we are using (I am using the most current version at the time I wrote this tutorial).
 Since the Solidity language is still under development, a lot can change between even minor versions releases.
 Therefore, specifying the version makes the compiler aware of which version to use.

-Comments in Solidity are like C++ and Javascript (and many others).
+Comments in Solidity are like C++ and JavaScript (and many others).
 However, if a you start a multi-line with an extra asterisk (`/**`) or a single line comment with an extra slash (`///`), then you are indicating that this comment will have tags to complement the information of the definition (similar to a JavaDoc).
 In my example (lines 2-5), I am using a tag to indicate the title of a contract a another to indicate its author.

 Every contract is created by using the `contract` keyword.
 As I previously said, it can contain attributes, functions, and other elements.
 In this contract, I created one attribute called 'name' and two functions.
 For now you can ignore the warning on the functions (I will came back to fix these warnings latter).
 To deploy the contract select its name on the right part and click on the deploy button.
 An instance should appear on the right, click on its name to "open" its options so that we can execute its functions.